 Board of Trustees

-A nine-member Board of Trustees oversees The District, with each trustee serving a three-year term.
-Three of the trustees are appointed by the Wood County Commissioners, three are selected by the township members of The District, and three are chosen by the municipal members of The District.
+A ten-member Board of Trustees oversees The District, with each trustee serving a three-year term.
+Three of the trustees are appointed by the Wood County Commissioners, one is appointed by the Henry County Commissioners, three are selected by the township members of The District, and three are chosen by the municipal members of The District.
 Township and municipal membership in The District is shown on our membership map.
 Board meetings (open to the public) are held at 7:30 a.m. on the 2nd and 4th Thursday of each month.
 The agendas and minutes for each meeting are posted on our website (click here).
 Current members of the Board of Trustees are listed below.

 |Mark Sheffer currently serves as the Chairperson for The District’s Board of Trustees.
 He also serves on the IT Committee, the Public Relations Committee, and chairs the Finance Committee.
 His current term expires in December 2021.